intel/intel-device-plugins-for-kubernetes/cmd/qat_plugin/README.md

 Use the `kernel-vf-drivers flag` to specify the vf Device Driver for the particular QAT device.
 For more information, refer to [Intel QAT Crypto Poll Mode Driver](https://dpdk.org/doc/guides/cryptodevs/qat.html).

+`-dpdk-driver` is set to `vfio-pci` by default since it is more robust and secure driver compared with `igb_uio`.
+See [DPDK Linux Driver Guide](http://dpdk.org/doc/guides/linux_gsg/linux_drivers.html) for more information.

 ### Build QAT device plugin Docker image:
 ```
 $ cd $GOPATH/src/github.com/intel/intel-device-plugins-for-kubernetes